-Sometimes the name “Presbyterian” is used in a way that doesn’t clearly identify what its beliefs and practices are.
-Simply hearing the term without any further description can raise more questions than it answers.
+Sometimes the name “Presbyterian” is used in a way that doesn’t identify its beliefs and practices.
+Hearing the term without any further description can raise more questions than answers.

 Presbyterianism is a Christian denomination.
-The Presbyterian tradition, which is comprised of denominations, churches, and people, holds to the core teachings of Christianity, like the Trinity.
-Presbyterianism was established in 16th century Europe as part of the Protestant Reformation.
+The Presbyterian tradition, consisting of denominations, churches, and people, holds to the core teachings of Christianity, like the Trinity.
+Presbyterianism was established in 16th-century Europe as part of the Protestant Reformation.

 Who started the Presbyterian church?
 What does it believe about Jesus and other theological issues?
-What are the largest denominations in the tradition and what’s the difference between them?
+What are the largest denominations in the tradition, and what are their differences?
 Keep reading to learn more.

 What is Presbyterianism?

 Presbyterianism is a Protestant Christian denomination.
-As a “Christian” denomination, it is distinct in belief and practice than non-Christian world religions.
+As a “Christian” denomination, it is distinct in belief and practice from non-Christian world religions.
 (Also see What Bible Translation Do Presbyterians Use?)

 As a “Protestant” tradition, it’s distinct from Roman Catholicism and Eastern Orthodoxy.
-Presbyterianism has similarities with other Protestant denominations like Baptist, Methodist, Lutheran, and Assemblies of God, but it has unique beliefs and practices as well.
-(Also see Presbyterian vs Roman Catholic: What’s the Difference?)
+Presbyterianism has similarities with other Protestant denominations like Baptist, Methodist, Lutheran, and Assemblies of God, but it also has unique beliefs and practices.
+(Also see Presbyterian vs. Roman Catholic: What’s the Difference?)

 - When was Presbyterianism founded?
 Presbyterianism’s roots begin in 16th-century Europe.
-It’s theological convictions are articulated in the teachings of French pastor and theologian John Calvin (1509-1564).
-Protestant Scotsman John Knox (1514-1572) was instrumental in the establishing the denomination.
+Its theological convictions are articulated in the teachings of French pastor and theologian John Calvin (1509-1564).
+Protestant Scotsman John Knox (1514-1572) was instrumental in establishing the denomination.